 China plans to have 38,000 kilometers (23,600 miles) of high-speed track and routes by 2025.
 This network of tracks and high-speed train tracks will travel in China from north to south and east to west.
 The plan is to have high-speed trains in all cities which have a population of over 500,000 people.
 This will, of course, be a great benefit for many of these areas.

-High-speed train travel is popular in China because the price of a high-speed train ticket can be quite similar or just slightly higher than a regular train fare.
+High-speed train travel is popular in China because the price of a high-speed train ticket can be quite similar to or just slightly higher than a regular train fare.
 It is also usually half the cost of plane travel.
 Some tickets can be very cheap, even cheaper than the local subway or underground system for the same or long distance; the trains travel at breakneck speeds despite the costs.

-To give you some perspective, a high-speed train from Beijing to Xian, which is about the same distance as from New York to Chicago, takes 4.5 hours on the high-speed train compared to 11 hours on the regular Chinese train system.
+To give you some perspective, a high-speed train from Beijing to Xian, which is about the same distance as New York to Chicago, takes 4.5 hours on the high-speed train compared to 11 hours on the regular Chinese train system.

 China is now testing and developing a new kind of high-speed train, which will have the train float over the tracks.
 It is called magnetic levitation or maglev.
 Japan also has some trains like this.
 But the Chinese trains are expected to go over 600 kilometers per hour or 372 miles per hour.
 If they can develop this new high-speed train system, China may be one of the first places where you travel by train faster than going by plane.